Azure-Samples/azure-spring-boot-samples/cosmos/spring-cloud-azure-starter-data-cosmos/spring-cloud-azure-data-cosmos-sample/README.md

----
-page_type: sample
-languages:
-- java
-products:
-- azure-cosmos-db
-description: "Sample project for Azure Cosmos DB Spring Boot client library"
-urlFragment: "azure-spring-boot-sample-cosmos"
----

-# Sample for Azure Cosmos DB Spring Boot client library for Java
+# Sample project for Spring Cloud Azure Starter Data Cosmos

 ## Key concepts
 This sample project demonstrates how to use Azure Cosmos DB via Spring Boot Starter `azure-spring-boot-starter-cosmos` to store data in and retrieve data from your Azure Cosmos DB.